 A Pop PBB header action takes no arguments and consists only of a generic ofp_action_header.
 The action logically pops the outer-most PBB service instance header from the packet (I-TAG TCI) and copy the customer addresses (C-DA and C-SA) in the Ethernet addresses of the packet.
 This operation can be seen as removing the backbone MAC-in-MAC header and the I-SID field from the front of the packet.
-It does not include removing the backbone VLAN header (B-TAG), it should be removed prior to this operation via the Pop VLAN header action.
+The Pop PBB header action does not remove the backbone VLAN header (B-TAG) from the packet, it should be removed prior to this operation via the Pop VLAN header action.